Saif al-Islam Gaddafi: Criminal charges and trials

-Based on his outstanding warrant the International Criminal Court (ICC) asked the new government about Saif al-Islam Gaddafi's detention.
-The new government was unable or unwilling to comply with the ICC's information requests regarding Saif al-Islam.
+Based on his outstanding warrant the International Criminal Court (ICC) asked the new government about Gaddafi's detention.
+The new government was unable or unwilling to comply with the ICC's information requests regarding Gaddafi.
 New deadlines for information requests from the ICC were also missed.
 A brief filed by the Office of Public Counsel for the Defence on behalf of Gaddafi claimed that "there is no basis for asserting that the ICC should defer the case to Libya".
 The brief requested the court to order Libya to immediately implement Gaddafi's rights, and report Libya to the Security Council if it does not.

-In June 2012, Australia lawyer Melinda Taylor and three other members from an ICC delegation were arrested by Zintan while visiting Saif and accused of passing coded messages to Saif.
+In June 2012, Australia lawyer Melinda Taylor and three other members from an ICC delegation were arrested by the Zintan Brigades while visiting Gaddafi and accused of passing coded messages to Gaddafi.
 They were freed a month later in a deal brokered by ICC President Sang-Hyun Song.
-In August 2012, the Libyan government announced that Saif al-Islam would stand trial in the western Libyan town of Zintan, in September 2012.
-However, the trial was subsequently delayed; Saif al-Islam appeared in court in Zintan on 17 January 2013.
-However, trial was again delayed, and it wasn't until April 2014 that Saif al-Islam Gaddafi appeared in court in Tripoli, via video link for security reasons.
+In August 2012, the Libyan government announced that Gaddafi would stand trial in the western Libyan town of Zintan, in September 2012.
+However, the trial was subsequently delayed; Gaddafi appeared in court on 17 January 2013.
+However, trial was again delayed, and it wasn't until April 2014 that Gaddafi appeared in court in Tripoli, via video link for security reasons.

 Libya appealed his extradition to the Hague Court (ICC), but the court affirmed the indictments.
-The court held that the Libyan government failed to show that Saif al-Islam faced the same charges in Libya as he did in the ICC.
+The court held that the Libyan government failed to show that Gaddafi faced the same charges in Libya as he did in the ICC.

-On 28 July 2015, Saif al-Islam Gaddafi was sentenced to death in absentia for war crimes by the "self-declared government" in Tripoli, Libya (he was being held in Zintan, not where the trial was held).
-However, the Zintan authorities have consistently refused to either hand him over to the Tripoli authorities or to implement their sentence.
-The trial and the sentence have been criticised by the United Nations human rights office (OHCHR) and by Human Rights Watch.
+On 28 July 2015, Gaddafi was sentenced to death in absentia for war crimes by the Tripoli-based "self-declared government".
+However, the Zintan authorities had consistently refused to either hand him over to the Tripoli authorities or to implement their sentence.
+The trial and the sentence have been criticised by the United Nations Human Rights Office (OHCHR) and by Human Rights Watch.

 In July 2016, one of his lawyers, Karim Khan, claimed that his client had been freed on 12 April of that year and transferred to a secret location after the government quashed his sentence, and that he would petition the ICC to drop all charges against him.
 His release was corroborated by Ejmi al-Atiri, but a Zintan military source denied that he had been released.

-In November 2016, the Middle East Eye reported that while Saif al-Islam was still officially a prisoner, he was free to travel around Zintan and frequently communicated through the Viber smartphone app.
+In November 2016, the Middle East Eye reported that while Gaddafi was still officially a prisoner, he was free to travel around Zintan and frequently communicated through the Viber smartphone app.

-In May 2017, Saif al-Islam allegedly survived an assassination attempt in Zintan by local militias.
+In May 2017, Gaddafi allegedly survived an assassination attempt in Zintan by local militias.